 Teresa M. Nelson – Muncie, Indiana – Writing – Making a difference!

 - Terry, with a B.A. and M.A. in Journalism and Theatre, has taught in the classroom for 30 plus years, and while in “retirement” she continues to work with youth making a difference.
 She has earned a “Lifetime Achievement Award from the Journalism Education Association”, and a known for her innovative outreach concepts for young people.
 A recipient of the Eli Lilly “Teacher Creativity Award, she lived in Sicily to write.
 At Ball State, she is in the Journalism Hall of Fame.
 And, the list continues.
-She has written curriculum and helped review standards, supervised student teachers and most important of all, she is committed to making a difference in the lives of youth!
+She has written curriculum and helped review standards.

 Mike McLean – Dallas, Texas – Photo Journalist & Visual Story Teller